Sergio2205/chooseMercedesPublic/README.md

-# ChooseElectric Bot
+# ChooseMercedes Bot

-ChooseElectric is a Telegram bot designed to help users decide if switching to an electric vehicle is a viable option for them.
-Based on the information provided by the user, the bot utilizes the OpenAI API to analyze data about the user's current car model, monthly consumption, and other relevant factors to suggest electric alternatives.
+ChooseMercedes is a Telegram bot designed to help users decide if switching to a Mercedes-Benz electric vehicle is a viable option for them.
+Based on the information provided by the user, the bot utilizes the OpenAI API to analyze data about the user's current car model, monthly consumption, and other relevant factors to suggest Mercedes-Benz electric or hybrid alternatives.
 It also calculates potential savings in costs and emissions.
 The bot uses a fine-tuned language model to enable natural conversations and provide personalized recommendations.

-The bot can be found on Telegram using the username: [@whyAnElectricCarBot](https://t.me/whyAnElectricCarBot).
+The bot can be found on Telegram using the username: [@](https://t.me/chooseMercedesBot)chooseMercedesBot.

 Additionally, data analysis with the pandas library was used to evaluate the fine-tuning training process of the language model.
 This helped ensure the model's accuracy and reliability when interacting with users.